micmejia/bible-dump/NKJV/Acts/Acts 4.md

 But when they had commanded them to go aside out of the council, they conferred among themselves,

 ###### 16
 saying, "What shall we do to these men?
-For, indeed, that a [^a]notable miracle has been done through them _is_ evident[^b] to all who dwell in Jerusalem, and we cannot deny _it._
+For, indeed, that a notable miracle has been done through them _is_ evident to all who dwell in Jerusalem, and we cannot deny _it._

 ###### 17
 But so that it spreads no further among the people, let us severely threaten them, that from now on they speak to no man in this name."